andersp89/neighborhood-map/README.md

 # Project: Travel Planner
 ## Desciption
-KnockoutJS app presenting a Google Map with markers.
+Single-page application built on KnockoutJS presenting a Google Map with markers.
 User can:
 * Filter list and markers by search
 * Click on any marker or list item to get the Google Street View and Yelp data for its location